benjiqq/NuBot/md/SETUP.md

 * liquidity-info options: define nubits client communication ;
 * price-tracking options: for non-USD pairs, define price feeds ;

-The same structure is used in the `config-sample` files provided with the bot.
-You can edit the provided sample file or create new configuration files.
+The same structure is used in the `sample-config.json` file provided with the bot.
+You can edit the provided sample file or create a new configuration file.

 ---
 #### Market options